0xMartin/NetworkAppTestingTool/keywords.md

 ### assert_larger

-Checks if a numeric variable is larger than the expected value.
+Checks if a numeric variable is larger than the specified value.

 | **Parameter** | **Type**                  | **Description**                                                        |
 | ------------- | ------------------------- | ---------------------------------------------------------------------- |